 Best free resume builder

 More than 5.8 million resumes have been created on Resume.com, the website claims.
-The completely free platform offers 24 resume templates.
-Users have the option to upload and edit an existing resume, create a new one, or edit one of the samples offered on the site.
+The completely free platform offers 24 resume templates for creating your resume.
+Users have the option to upload and edit an existing resume, create a new one, or to edit one of the sample resumes offered on the site.
 It's intuitive and easy-to-use and creates a professional-looking final product.

 When starting from scratch, you can either go through question prompts to build one (i.e. "Are you in school?") or go section by section, entering your education, employment history, hobbies and interests, professional skills, languages, and references.
 You can also choose to forgo any of these sections or add custom ones depending on what you need.
 As you update and save each section, you can see how it will appear on the page on your resume preview to the right.
 You can also change the template, font style or size, or spacing any time and see it update in real-time in the preview.